Challenges 1 of 1

 1976 Pontiac Trans Am (trigger)

-Twenty seven years later, here's how her twin came to be.
-My son looking on e-bay found a 1976 T/A for sale and said " dad look, you should biuld one like your old car " .
-I thought trying something like this wouldn't be easy, most of these car have to be beat - striped out or badly rusted by now!
+Twenty seven years later, here's how her restored twin came to be.
+My son looking on e-bay found a 1976 T/A for sale and said " dad-look, you should biuld one like the old car " .
+I thought trying something like this wouldn't be easy, most of these car have to be beat - striped and-or badly rusted by now!

-Still, I bought that T/A in Maryland- and another in Jersey.
+Still, I bought that car.
+It was in Maryland, and another in Jersey.
 We even saved a 75 firebird from the crusher, but just like I thought anything good was gone - removed long ago.
 Not to mention the rust!
 I realized there's no turning back now, there's to much invested already!

 Salvage yards that still had the old T/A's were as rare as the cars themselves, but are out there!
 Most of the cars I found were to far gone to save, now my cars didn't look so bad.
 I saved whatever original pontiac parts I could with each visit.
 A good factory original hood was a difficult find, but I met someone trying to sell a 76 T/A. - B.S.ing with him - he had a extra hood, boy did get I lucky!
 Swap meets and e-bay were the only places left to get good original parts I needed to finish.
 I used year one and classic industries for the new stuff, like seat upholstery, rug, weather stripping ect.
 I wanted to keep her original as possible, doing the work myself - I could.